ZiyangS/MixEHR_Seed/README.md

 # Relevant Publications

-This published code is referenced from the submitted paper on the ICML-2020 conference: Automatic Phenotyping by a Seed-guided Topic Model
+This published code is referenced from the submitted paper: Automatic Phenotyping by a Seed-guided Topic Model

 # Dataset